 - 1/3 cup extra virgin olive oil

 - 3-5 cloves garlic, minced

 - 3 Tbs lime juice

 What to do with an already carved pumpkin

 If you have a carved pumpkin on your hands, it is not safe for eating, however, you can put it in the compost or find another use for this veggie such as the following:

-1. Decorative bowl.
 Cut the top off of a carved pumpkin so the hole is large enough to insert a serving bowl or other container.
 Scoop out the pumpkin guts and seeds and put in the compost or reserve for wildlife (see below).
-Place a bowl or other container inside the pumpkin and use as a decorative serving dish or for foliage.
+Place a bowl or other container inside the pumpkin and use it as a decorative serving dish or for foliage.

-If you have pumpkin remnants from any of these projects, be sure to put them in a compost.
+If you have pumpkin remnants from any of these projects, be sure to put them in the compost.
 Halloween pumpkins keep on giving!